Chapter 22. Programming

 A LEMDO print edition is established by creating a standard LEMDO TEI file, but with a filename ending in _Print.xml.
 This should be created in the main folder of the work itself.
 So for example, if you’re creating a print edition of Othello, you would create this file: data/texts/Oth/main/emdOth_Print.xml

 This file is like any other TEI text in the project; it has metadata, responsibility statements and so on.
-But it will mostly consist of content from other parts of the work folder.
+But it will mostly consist of content from other parts of the edition directory.
 Primarily, it will include a modern-spelling edition of the play, but it will also have other components such as critical materials and a bibliography.
 The following is a simplified example which will be explained below, and should cover all the main components.

 <TEI version="5.0" xml:id="emdOthX_Print">